pavankalisetti009/gitlab/doc/user/project/web_ide/index.md

 You can use the Web IDE to make changes to multiple files directly from the GitLab UI.
 For a more basic implementation, see [Web Editor](../repository/web_editor.md).

-To pair the Web IDE with a remote development environment, see [Remote development](../remote_development/index.md).

 Support for [GitLab Flavored Markdown](../../markdown.md) preview in the Web IDE is proposed in [issue 645](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/issues/645).